 I took the second class train Hanoi - Hue a few years ago and I live to tell the tale!
 Actually, I thought it was kind of fun to in such close proximity to the people.
 However, Raelene is right...the facilities leave a lot to be desired.

 Simon is also right, Hoi An is very cute.
 I took the bus for that section so that I could stop off there.
 My advice is to take earplugs!
 They play very loud karaoke so if you're trying to catch some zzzzzzs or maintain your sanity it can be tough.
 Also, I took a cable lock so I could sleep knowing my bag wasn't going to get nicked.

 I took the train from Hoi An to Hanoi in September and it took approximately 14 hours, I think it's about 10 from Hue.
 The difference between soft and hard sleepers isn't obvious but don't go for a seated carriage unless you want to arrive knackered into Hanoi.

 Other than that I don't have much to add to that already provided by Raelene, which is really good advice.

-You won't get a lot of sleep so it's worth bringing some beer and a book for the journey to make it slightly less uncomfortable. over 9 years ago
+You won't get a lot of sleep so it's worth bringing some beer and a book for the journey to make it slightly less uncomfortable. almost 11 years ago